Schalke's Weston McKennie forced out of USMNT win over Ecuador with ankle injury | Goal.com

 The USA will be back in action Tuesday against Chile, while Schalke face a crucial tie with fellow struggler Hannover to close out the month of March.

-Depending on the outcome, it could be a major blow to both teams.
+Depending on the outcome, it could be a major blow to both teams, with the midfielder set to undergo tests on the knock.

 "We’re going to get an x-ray and an MRI," Berhalter said after the match.
 "We believe it’s a sprained ankle."